 Unfortunately, PureVPN doesn’t have a map feature, which is especially noticeable since sorting by ping doesn’t always show the servers in countries closest to yours.
 You’re also unable to choose specific servers within a country (ex.
 New York, Los Angeles, etc.)

 On one hand, PureVPN offers 24/7 live chat support, which makes it easy to get an answer to your questions.
 However, when we reached out for clarification on a feature, the rep we spoke to seemed to struggle to give us a clear, concise answer.

-It wasn’t a bad experience, by any means, but it wasn’t quite as good as, say, NordVPN’s live chat team.
+It wasn’t a bad experience, by any means, but it wasn’t the best we've had either.